AckerlyXu/heima/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 [!INCLUDE [azure-cli-2-azurechinacloud-environment-parameter](../../includes/azure-cli-2-azurechinacloud-environment-parameter.md)]

 1. Install the [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2) if you don't already have it installed.
-2. Create an SSH public and private key pair for Linux VMs by completing the steps in the [Create an SSH public and private key pair for Linux VMs](../virtual-machines/virtual-machines-linux-mac-create-ssh-keys.md?toc=%2fazure%2fvirtual-network%2ftoc.json).
+2. Create an SSH public and private key pair for Linux VMs by completing the steps in the [Create an SSH public and private key pair for Linux VMs](../virtual-machines/linux/mac-create-ssh-keys.md?toc=%2fazure%2fvirtual-network%2ftoc.json).
 3. From a command shell, login with the command `az login`.
 4. Create the VM by executing the script that follows on a Linux or Mac computer.
 The script creates a resource group, one virtual network (VNet) with two subnets, two NICs, and a VM with the two NICs attached to it.
 One of the NICs is connected to one subnet and is assigned a static public and private IP address.
 The other NIC is connected to the other subnet and is assigned a static private IP address and no public IP address.
 The NIC, public IP address, virtual network, and VM resources must all exist in the same location and subscription.
 Though the resources don't all have to exist in the same resource group, in the following script they do.

-    ```azurecli
+    ```bash
     #!/bin/sh

     RgName="Multi-NIC-VM"
     Location="chinanorth"
-    az group create --name $RgName --location $Location

-    # Create a public IP address resource with a static IP address using the `--allocation-method Static` option.
+    # Create a resource group.
+    az group create \
+    --name $RgName \
+    --location $Location

-    # If you do not specify this option, the address is allocated dynamically.
-The address is assigned to the
-    # resource from a pool of IP adresses unique to each Azure region.
+    # The address is assigned to the resource from a pool of IP adresses unique to each Azure region.
     # Download and view the file from https://www.microsoft.com/download/details.aspx?id=41653 that lists
     # the ranges for each region.

     PipName="PIP-WEB"
     az network public-ip create \
     --name $PipName \
     --resource-group $RgName \